Ground Reports

 When shown a downloaded image of Christ on mobile phone, she failed to recognise him.

-Prabhakar Singh, who is from the Rajput caste, said that the Christian centre at Sitamarhi lured poor, ignorant villagers by promising them miraculous healing from illnesses.
+Prabhakar Singh, who is from the Rajput caste and opposed the prayer event, said the Christian centre at Sitamarhi lured poor, ignorant villagers by promising them miraculous healing from illnesses.

 He said the core strategy of the “converters” was to first attract families to worship ‘Pita Parmeshwar’, then to detach them from Hindu worship, followed by the introduction of new rituals.

-“Their aim is to make the families stop dhoop-batti puja immediately and remove the pictures of Hindu deities such as Ganesh and Devi Ma.
+“Their aim is to make the families stop dhoop-batti puja immediately.
 Then comes the next step – different rituals for funeral and marriage.”

-Drawing a parallel with referral marketing, he said that monetary incentives were given to for families who introduced others to Christian centers.
+Drawing a parallel with referral marketing, he said that monetary incentives were given to families who introduced others to Christian centres.

 Asked about the source of his information, he said he relied on a network of informants across Bihar and that he had been monitoring such conversion activities for months.
 “After Rajendra’s family refused Hindu rites after his wife’s death, I became attentive towards the issue.
 Then slowly, after talking to my friends from other villages and other parts of Bihar, I learnt about the game,” he said.